ohiofi/ohiofi.github.io/_posts/2020-01-23-detecting-sentence-structure-with-regex.md

 var myarray = result.match(/(((Mr|Ms|Mrs|Dr|Capt|Col)\.\s+[A-Z])|["’“A-Z]).*?((Mr|Ms|Mrs|Dr|Capt|Col)\.\s+[A-Z].*?)?[.?!]+["’”]?(\s(?=[A-Z"])|$)/g);
 ```

-A sentance starts with either a title (Mr, Ms, Mrs, Dr, Capt, Col), a quotation mark, or a capital letter.
-A sentance might contain a title.
-A sentance ends with punctuation (period, question mark, or exclamation mark), possibly followed by a quotation mark, followed by a space, and then either a capital letter, quotation mark, or the end of the string.
-I didn't bother including sentances that begin/end with numbers.
+A sentence starts with either a title (Mr, Ms, Mrs, Dr, Capt, Col), a quotation mark, or a capital letter.
+A sentence might contain a title.
+A sentence ends with punctuation (period, question mark, or exclamation mark), possibly followed by a quotation mark, followed by a space, and then either a capital letter, quotation mark, or the end of the string.
+I didn't bother including sentences that begin/end with numbers.
 Here is the final result using that regex...

 <blockquote>
   <p style="text-indent:60px">